TerryMooreII/jquery-i18n/README.md

 </html>
 ```

 You can even specify the div id `myId` instead of `body` to narrow down DOM parsing.
-You can even multiple `div` with a different ids and then have those div translated into different language.
+You can even call the i18n plug-in on multiple elements to have each of the element translated into different languages.

 Translation file format